-+ Intent: This setting has eleven possible values: Preserve, Photo-JPEG, five versions of the ProRes codec, and four versions of the Hap codec.
-If "Preserve" is chosen (not compatible with /mp4 movies), movies will not be converted to another codec, but rather the application will attempt to fix the file so that Mbox can play it.
-The changes made do not affect the codec or quality of the movie.
-If any other options is chosen, the movie will be converted to the selected codec, using the quality slider's value if applicable.
+- + Intent: This setting has eleven possible values: Preserve, Photo-JPEG, five versions of the ProRes codec, and four versions of the Hap codec. - If "Preserve" is chosen (not compatible with /mp4 movies), movies will not be converted to another codec, but rather the application will attempt to fix the file so that Mbox can play it.
+The changes made do not affect the codec or quality of the movie. - If any other options is chosen, the movie will be converted to the selected codec, using the quality slider's value if applicable.
 No matter which codec is selected for conversions, the application will always attempt to correct any errors in the file.
-It may be necessary to test several levels of quality to get the desired results.
+It may be necessary to test several levels of quality to get the desired results. - + Quality: The Quality slider setting only applies to movie when they are being converted to Photo-JPEG, Hap, and Hap Alpha.

-- + Quality: The Quality slider setting only applies to movie when they are being converted to Photo-JPEG, Hap, and Hap Alpha. - + Delete Gamma: This setting will cause the gamma information saved with the file to be removed.
-In many cases, this will result in a movie that does not have the same colors as the original, and should therefore be used with caution. - + Copy Audio: The default action for the application is to strip audio from files it processes.
-Enabling this setting will cause embedded audio to be retained (copied) when a movie is converted.
+- + Delete Gamma: This setting will cause the gamma information saved with the file to be removed.
+In many cases, this will result in a movie that does not have the same colors as the original, and should therefore be used with caution. - + Copy Audio: By default, the application will strip audio from files it processes.
+Enabling this setting will cause embedded audio to be retained (copied) when a movie is processed, unless the movie uses the mp4 container in which case the audio will not be copied.